Compare Providers

 |---|---|---|---|---|---|

-| Test method | Dedicated AVILOO Box via OBD-2 | OBD dongle + smartphone app | OBD-based diagnostic platform | Passive testing during driving | Assessment + warranty programme |
+| Test method | Dedicated AVILOO Box via OBD-2 | OBD dongle + smartphone app | OBD-based diagnostic platform | OBD-based (Battery Scorecard) + passive driving analysis | Assessment + warranty programme |

-| Certification | TUV Nord + TUV Sud | None | CARA approved | None | Lloyd's of London (warranty) |
+| Certification | TUV Nord + TUV Sud | No third-party test certification | CARA approved | No third-party test certification | Lloyd's of London (warranty) |

-| Test time | 3 minutes (stationary) | ~5-10 minutes | Varies | Requires driving period | Varies |
+| Test time | 3 minutes (stationary) | ~5-10 minutes | ~2 minutes | ~2 minutes (Battery Scorecard) or driving period (passive) | Varies |

-| Vehicle coverage | 95%+ EVs and PHEVs | Growing list | 90%+ fleet | Growing | Warranty eligibility |
+| Vehicle coverage | 95%+ EVs and PHEVs | Growing list | 90%+ fleet | 90%+ BEVs (Battery Scorecard) | Warranty eligibility |

-| Cell-level analysis | Yes — full heatmap | No | Limited | No | Not detailed |
+| Cell-level analysis | Yes — full heatmap | Pack-level (limited cell data on some vehicles) | Limited | No | Not detailed |

 | SoH methodology | Energy-based | Capacity-based | Capacity-based | Multi-indicator grade | Not detailed |

-| Output | TUV-certified certificate | Health report | Diagnostic report | A+ to D grade | Assessment + warranty |
+| Output | TUV-certified certificate | Health report | Diagnostic report | Battery Scorecard / A+ to D grade | Assessment + warranty |

-| Price | ~£35 per test | Variable | Enterprise | Consumer app | Variable warranty pricing |
+| Price | ~£35 per test | Variable | ~€79-89 per test + €150 hardware | £39.99/vehicle (consumer); dealer pricing available | Variable warranty pricing |

 | Key partnerships | BCA, Cox Automotive, ADAC, Mercedes-Benz, Hyundai, Emil Frey | Motorpoint, IMDA | Arnold Clark (200+ branches) | Dept for Transport | GardX (EVerity) |